SimoneGianni/nx-nodejs-test-runner/README.md

 An Nx executor for running tests using Node.js's built-in test runner with TypeScript support and Jest compatibility.

+It is (almost) a drop-in replacement for Jest's test runner, allowing you to run your tests using Node.js's built-in test runner while still using Jest's syntax both in the test files and in the nx executor configuration.

 ## Features

 - Uses Node.js built-in test runner for fast, native test execution